chipchap31/codeadvisor/README.md

 - __[Feather Icons](https://feathericons.com/)__ - It is a free icon library that you can instantly implement by using few codes.
 I use feather because the icons are really simple but has an elegant look.
 - __[Pymongo](https://api.mongodb.com/python/current/)__ - Allows me to use Mongo with Python.
 - __[Jinja](https://jinja.palletsprojects.com/en/2.11.x/)__ - It is a HTML templating language used with Flask.
 I use this library for me to loop through lists and reuse too much codes such as the header and the footer.
+- __[ChartJS](https://www.chartjs.org/)__ - Chart js is an open source library to create elegant charts.
+For this project, I used it to show the consistency of the repository in percentage.
 ### Framework
 - __[Flask](https://flask.palletsprojects.com/en/1.1.x/)__ - It is a micro framework to provide web service with Python.
 I used this framework because my application is really small and this allows me to create a development environment start coding instantly.
 ### Other tools